 - Pumpkin puree - Pumpkin puree, pure pumpkin, or 100% pumpkin is needed for this recipe.
 Pumpkin pie filling is not an adequate substitute because it's pumpkin puree that's already been seasoned and sweetened.
 Since we're adding sugar and spices of our own, this would make your cookies too sweet and overly spiced.

-- Vanilla extract - Adds depth of flavor to your cookies.
+- Vanilla extract - Adds depth of flavor to your cookies and frosting.

 - All-purpose flour - Adds structure and stability to your cookies.
 I haven't tested this recipe with other types of flour, so I can't say how it would turn out.
 Baking is an exact science, so I wouldn't recommend substituting with other types of flour.